 The initial thought was to come up with some kind of an area that we can designate to welcome people that are either members or non-members.
 At the time all we had was a cafe table, and it really wasn’t what we were looking for.

 At the same point in time, our coffee serving area which used to be downstairs in our fellowship hall — [we realized] younger people [didn’t] have the chance to go downstairs because the coffee fellowship time was in between services, so [the coffee] was gone by the time those people arrived for second service.
 So the trustees decided, “okay, we’ll move that up[stairs] into our parlor.”

 There were a lot of different issues; once again we made do.
 The table and tablecloths that we had weren’t really conducive, and so that’s why the welcome center was actually combined with the coffee serving area, to try to make this area a little bit more usable.

-How exactly were you guys hoping these projects would address those problems?
+How exactly were you guys hoping these projects from ZENTX would address those problems?